ZINES

 Team up

 Get to know your neighbors.
 They’re probably fired up too!
 We can make the greatest impact working together as a community.
 Many activists—including elders and lifelong residents—are already working hard and would love our support.
 Find them and plug into what they’re doing.
-(The list of organizations on the other side of this page is a great place to start!)
+(Our list of organizations is a great place to start!)

 Maintain your motivation and prevent burnout by “building a bench” of people to support each other with complementary skills, interests, and resources.